Barbascura X

 Barbascura X (real name unknown) (born 2 May 1987) is an Italian YouTuber, writer, comedian, and television host.
-He is very reserved about his private life, so much so that his real name is not listed anywhere, to not create conflict with his research activity.
+He is very reserved about his private life, and his real name is not listed anywhere, to not create conflict with his research activity.

 Biography

 Born in Taranto, he graduated in organic chemistry at the University of Bari, specialized in organic synthesis at the university of Bologna, and later obtained a doctorate abroad in green chemistry and production of materials from renewable sources.

 He has worked in several laboratories in Europe participating in two Erasmus (Poitiers and Dublin) and carrying out both the professional career of chemist and that of researcher: at Trinity College in Dublin, working on the synthesis of new pharmaceutical products, in Paris for the National Institute of Health and Medical Research, on new techniques for the treatment and prevention of arteriosclerosis, and in Nice and Amsterdam by winning the European call for Marie Skłodowska-Curie Actions.